-If you lock yourself out of your room, please visit the Porter's Desk to get a temporary replacement card.
+If you lock yourself out of your room, please visit the Porter's Desk for their assigned residence to get a temporary replacement card.
 Replacement cards that are not returned within 30 minutes are subject to a charge of \$20, added to your ACORN account.